9 Commando Roll of Honour

 Killed in action or died of wounds

 Lance Corporal Ronald Duncan was reported missing 28 March 1942 after Operation Chariot at St Nazaire, later presumed killed in action at sea.
-His next of kin were formally notified of his death on 2 April 1943.
-He had embarked for the raid on Motor Launch ML 268 and has no known grave.
 Son of James W. Duncan and Elisabeth R. Duncan, of Aberdeen.
+They were formally notified of his death on 2 April 1943.

 DUNDAS, Duncan